ecbartee/CapstoneArchery/README.md

 ## Dependencies

-List any dependencies or libraries used in the project.
+The following Modules are used in this project:
+- arcgis
+- pandas
+- pandasql
+- os
+- requests
+- IPython
+- plotly
+- ipywidgets
+- dash

 ###  Virtual Environment Instructions
 ---
 1. After you have cloned the repo to your machine, navigate to the project folder in GitBash/Terminal.
-1. Create a virtual environment in the project folder.
+2. Create a virtual environment in the project folder.
-1. Activate the virtual environment.
+3. Activate the virtual environment.
-1. Install the required packages.
+4. Install the required packages.
-1. When you are done working on your repo, deactivate the virtual environment.
+5. When you are done working on your repo, deactivate the virtual environment.

 Virtual Environment Commands